enel-gdh-educational/katacoda-scenarios/docker/part3/finish.md

 - Create a docker network and adding a container inside it

-- Using a docker network in order to connect two different containers each others, for example for interactions between a frontend and backend application
+- Using a docker network in order to connect two different containers to each other, for example for interactions between a frontend and backend application

 - Using Docker Compose to start and stop your application with several containers and Docker resources

-- Being aware of advantages of using Docker in Global Data Hub working experience
+- Being aware of the advantages of using Docker in Global Data Hub working experience